bnelair/best-toolbox/README.rst

 License
 """"""""""""""""""

-This software is licensed under GNU license.
+This software is licensed under BSD-3 license.
 For details see the `LICENSE <https://github.com/bnelair/best-toolbox/blob/master/LICENSE>`_ file in the root directory of this project.

 Documentation